bhivam/tinycell/README.md

 ## WIP
 These are a list of things which I would like to add to the project.
 The priority of each of these items is indicated by '!' at the beginning.
 The more '!' the higher the priority

-- !
+- !!
 Add in basic, builtin functions
-- !
-Allow for user defined functions
+  - exponent
+  - logarithm
+  - permutation
+  - combination
 - !
 Better error tracking
 - !
 Testing